tud-hri/joan/docs/setup-carla-windows.md

 ### Python3 x64

 Install python 3 and __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
-At the time of writing this guide the working version of python is __[Python 3.8.5](https://www.python.org/downloads/release/python-385/)__
+At the time of writing this guide the working version of python is __[Python 3.8.5](https://www.python.org/downloads/release/python-385/)__, though 3.9 has been shown to work too.

 !!!
 Note
     If you are installing Python as `localadmin` on a shared TUD PC,